ShoppingThere is shopping and there is SHOPPING .. to the everyday and ordinary shopping first.

 - Killarney www.killarneymall.co.za.
 An excellent local mall of manageable scale.

-BookshopsExclusive Books in Hyde Park has been recently refurbished (late 2015) into a great open contemporary airy space with coffee bar, wonderful expanse of tables to sit and browse books and an upmarket restaurant EB Social Eatery and Bar at the back of the bookshop.
+BookshopsExclusive Books in Hyde Park has been recently refurbished (late 2015) into a great open contemporary airy space with coffee bar, wonderful expanse of tables to sit and browse books and an upmarket restaurant Olives and Plates at the back of the bookshop.
 With an expanse of floor to ceiling windows there’s lots of light plus great views.
-But this is not a cheap fast food restaurant.
-It lives up to the name of the Bookstore with prices to match.

 Open 7 days a week from 9 am - 10 pm (Tue, Wed & Thurs), 9 am - 10.30 pm (Fri & Sat) and 9 am - 9 pm (Sun & Mon).